w3f/polkadot-wiki/docs/claims.md

 ### What you will need

-- The Ethereum account that holds the DOT indicator tokens.
+- The Ethereum account that holds the DOT indicator tokens
 - The MyCrypto wallet
 - A Polkadot account